12th Infantry Regiment (Lithuania)

 The 12th Kaunas Infantry Regiment (12-asis Kauno pėstininkų pulkas) was an infantry regiment that served in the Lithuanian Army from 1920 to 1924.
 In 1923, it was reformed into the 4th Border Regiment (4-asis pasienio pulkas) and later that year into the 4th Separate Border Battalion (4-asis atskiras pasienio batalionas), both of which were tasked with the protection of the Lithuanian demarcation line with Poland and to prevent the illegal movement of persons and smuggling across the border.

 1920

 The regiment was founded on 14 October 1920.
-The regiment's core were parts of the Command (komendantūra) companies of Suvalkai and Eglainė.
+The regiment's core were parts of the Military Commandant's (Karo komendantūra) companies of Suvalkai and Eglainė.
 The regiment was part of the 4th Infantry Division.
 By November, the regiment is in Vilkaviškis and protects the Foch Line from Vištytis to Kalvarija.

 1921

 In 1921, the regiment was moved to Veiveriai district.
 In November 1921, the regiment moves to Alytus.
 From 1921, the regiment feast was on October 14, its founding date.